-The Committee reviewed the split of responsibilities under the tripartite agreement, details of which are noted in the Chairman's Statement and in the Directors Report on page 26.
+The Committee reviewed the split of responsibilities under the tripartite agreement, details of which are noted in the Directors Report on page 26.

 The performance of the AIFM and the Investment Manager is considered at every Board meeting with a formal evaluation by the Committee each year.
 For the purpose of its ongoing monitoring, the Board receives detailed reports and views from the Investment Manager on the investment policy and strategies, asset allocation, stock selection, attributions, portfolio characteristics and risk.
 The Board also assesses the Investment Manager's performance against the investment controls set by the Board.
+During the year the Board visited the Investment Manager in California, meeting with various representatives of their business units as well as the investment team.